 The problem is that stress is the result of caring about something; it is human and it is inevitable. – Donald Meichenbaum

 Neurologically, a stress response is a milder form of a fear response (fight, flight, or freeze, for example).
-Whenever we feel vulnerable, our brain releases stress hormones that enable us to react quickly, with the aim of protecting us from physical harm but also from emotional harm.
+Whenever we feel vulnerable, our brain releases stress hormones that enable us to react quickly, aiming to protect us from physical and emotional harm.
 Even a remote threat of shame, failure, or loss can trigger a stress response.

-When we feel stressed, hormones cortisol and adrenaline enable us to react swiftly by bypassing our critical thinking.
-Ever have an emotional outburst that left you feeling perplexed or remorseful later?
+When we feel stressed, the hormones cortisol and adrenaline enable us to react swiftly by bypassing our critical thinking.
+Ever had an emotional outburst that left you feeling perplexed or remorseful later?
 Blame your distress response.

 We may switch between eustress and distress easily in the same situation.
 An activity like skiing can trigger eustress while we are enjoying the steep slopes and then can intensify into distress when we get tired or hit an icy patch.

 Our eustress and distress responses depend more on whether we think we can handle the stressor than on the stressor itself.
 Thus, changing our perceptions about stress can significantly impact our ability to cope with stressful events.
 Here is how.